AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 A Refined_Global aspect shall be specified on a body_stub (if one is
-   present) or subprogram body if and only if it has a declaration in the visible part of an immediately enclosing package, the declaration has a Global aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.
+   present) or subprogram body if and only if it has a declaration in the visible part of an enclosing package, the declaration has a Global aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.